Forecasters: California storm could bring ‘historic’ rain

 Burn areas remain a concern, as land devoid of vegetation can’t soak up heavy rainfall as quickly, increasing the likelihood of mudslides and flash flooding that could trap people.

-“If you are in the vicinity of a recent burn scar and haven’t already, prepare now for likely debris flows,” the weather service said on Twitter.
+“If you are in the vicinity of a recent burn scar and haven’t already, prepare now for likely debris flows,” the Sacramento weather service tweeted.
 “If you are told to evacuate by local officials, or you feel threatened, do not hesitate to do so.
 If it is too late to evacuate, get to higher ground.”

 South of San Francisco, evacuation orders were in effect in the Santa Cruz Mountains over concerns that several inches of rain could trigger debris flows in the CZU Lightning Complex Fire burn scar.
 Further south, parts of western Santa Barbara County were under an evacuation warning in the area burned by this month’s Alisal Fire.